BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >To manufacture beauty in the dark
 >
 >These streaks will soon be printed on the dawn
->Where fractal spires linger on and on...
+>Where fractal spires linger on and on.

 *A cool, dry place* -- January 2023